 The island is renowned for its fabulous beaches, but it also draws people from all over the world with its stunning mountains and little valleys full of vineyards, orange orchards and olive groves.
 Cyprus’s 650 km long splendid coastline has 57 Blue Flag beaches (as awarded by the International Jury in 2014/2015).

 Greek is the official language in the Republic of Cyprus, but English is spoken widely.

 The crime rate is very low, and the lifestyle is typically Mediterranean with its slow laidback pace and “enjoy the moment” attitude.
 Fruit, veg, fish and various seafood can be bought fresh all year round.
-Colourful and inexpensive fruit & veg markets are dotted everywhere.
+Colourful and inexpensive fruit and veg markets are dotted everywhere.

 The island enjoys the warmest climate in the European Union, with some 320 days of sunshine per year.
 Cyprus is also ranked among the regions with the healthiest climate worldwide.